Scopt97/proj7-auth/README.md

 ** "http://<host:port>/listCloseOnly" should return close times only

-* You also designed two different representations: one in csv and one in json.
+* Also designed two different representations: one in csv and one in json.
 For the above, JSON should be your default representation.

 ** "http://<host:port>/listAll/csv" should return all open and close times in CSV format